 On the other hand, if you’re an entrepreneur, investor, or you’re interested in protecting your nest egg… then this article is for you.

-Over the years, Luxembourg has become a private banking powerhouse and an investment fund mecca.
+Over the years, Luxembourg has become a banking powerhouse and an investment fund mecca for high-net-worth individuals.
 And, it’s an incredibly interesting option for banking, investments, and all things financial.

 In 1929, Luxembourg created special laws for holding companies.
 But, the world wouldn’t take advantage of it until decades later…

 Enter the ‘60s.
 Eurobonds were the hottest trade in the world.
 And some banks were finding it tough to get in on the action thanks to their local regulations.
-So, German banks flocked here for light regulation, non-existent banking laws, and Luxembourg became a Eurobond fund center almost overnight.
+So, German banks flocked here for light regulation and non-existent banking laws, and Luxembourg became a Eurobond fund center almost overnight.

 Then, Luxembourg introduced another piece of legislation in 1981… this time formalizing banking secrecy.